RichardAth/Projects/BigIntCalculator/readme.txt

 The command YAFU INI will check whether the YAFU.ini file exist.
 If it does it is read and any ggnfs_dir parameter is found.
 If ggnfs_dir is found the path that it contains is checked by checking for the existence of the gnfs-lasieve4iXXe.exe files, where XX is between 11 and 16.
-Note that YAFU INI requires the path to already be set correctly (by YAFU PATH or otherwise).
+Note that YAFU INI requires the YAFU path to already be set correctly (by YAFU PATH or otherwise).

 The command YAFU INI I allows the ggnfs_dir parameter to be altered or created.
 It will display a windows explorer style window where you can navigate to the correct